IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 > In v12.2.1 and later, the exporter services are provided in root, which means you no longer need to declare them in the AppModule providers.

 The toolbar exporter component exposes several input properties for customizing both the UI and the exporting experience.

 These range from changing the display text, to enabling/disabling options in the dropdown to customizing the name of the generated file.
-For full reference, consult the [API documentation]({environment:{Platform}ApiUrl}/classes/igxgridtoolbarexportercomponent.html) for the toolbar exporter component.
+For full reference, consult the API documentation for the `ToolbarExporter`.

 Here is a snippet showing some of the options which can be customized through the {Platform} template: